Chris Chocola

-Joseph Christopher Chocola (born February 24, 1962) is an American businessman, lawyer, and former politician.
-A member of the Republican Party, Chocola served in the United States House of Representatives from 2003 to 2007, representing Indiana's 2nd congressional district.
+Joseph Christopher Chocola (born February 24, 1962) is an American businessman, lawyer, and former politician who served as the U.S. representative from Indiana's 2nd congressional district from 2003 to 2007.

 In 2002, Chocola ran for the U.S. House, defeating former Democratic congresswoman Jill Long Thompson.
 Chocola was a member of the Agriculture, Small Business, Transportation and Infrastructure, and Ways and Means committees.
 In 2004, he defeated lawyer and then-Mishawaka Marian School Board President Joe Donnelly, later losing in a rematch against Donnelly in 2006.

 After leaving Congress, Chocola served as president of the Club for Growth, a fiscally conservative 501(c)4 organization, from 2009 through the end of 2014.

 Early life, education, and career

 Chocola was born in Jackson, Michigan.
 He grew up in Michigan, graduating from Williamston High School in 1980.
 He graduated in 1984 from Hillsdale College, in Hillsdale, Michigan, with a double major in business administration and political economy.
 While at Hillsdale College he joined the Alpha Tau Omega fraternity.
 After graduation, he went to work at Society National Bank, now known as KeyBank, which had recruited him into its management program in Cleveland.
 At the time when he left to go to law school, he was employed as a foreign exchange trader for the bank.

 Chocola attended law school classes at night at Western Michigan University Cooley Law School, in Lansing, Michigan, while working as a credit manager for his family's business, Chocola Cleaning Materials.
 He graduated in 1988.

 In 1988, Chocola was hired as corporate counsel by CTB International in Milford, Indiana, a manufacturer of products for the poultry, egg, swine, and grain production industries, which his grandfather, Howard Brembeck, had founded.
 He initially managed all the legal aspects of the business as corporate counsel.
 He then held various management positions until he was named CEO in 1994.
 In April 1999, he left the CEO position to become chairman of the board.

 In August 2002, CTB International was sold to Berkshire Hathaway, the investment firm of billionaire Warren Buffett.
 The Chocola family received 55% of the $140 million paid to shareholders of the company.